S-ghanbary98/K8/README.md

 ![](screen.png)

 - Next We create a YAML file called 'nginx_service.yml'.

 - The file will contain the following.
+- We then create via `kubectl create -f nginx_service.yml`
 ```yml
 ## nginx_service.yml
 apiVersion: v1